samwho/hmm/README.md

 # Installation

-I plan to upload `hmm` to various package repositories, but until then...
+No support for Homebrew yet, so Mac users will need to go down the `cargo` route, but I plan to get it in to the Homebrew repos soon.

 ## Arch Linux (AUR)